aosp-mirror/platform_external_sonivox/README.md

 * [Linux-SonivoxEas](https://github.com/pedrolcl/Linux-SonivoxEas) with ALSA Sequencer MIDI input and Pulseaudio output.
 * [multiplatform-sonivoxeas](https://github.com/pedrolcl/multiplatform-sonivoxeas) with Drumstick::RT MIDI input and Qt Multimedia audio output.

 The build system has two options: BUILD_SONIVOX_STATIC and BUILD_SONIVOX_SHARED to control the generation and install of both the static and shared libraries from the sources.
+See also the [CMake documentation](https://cmake.org/cmake/help/latest/index.html) for common build options.

 This fork currently reverts these commits: